 - What is our action plan if the market fails to adopt our product or service?

 - How do we adapt our services to meet market demands?

 - How quickly can we leave the market?

 Using FSaaS is also ideal for companies that need to get out of a market fast and affordably.
 It’s better than establishing a foreign subsidiary, which can take months and thousands of dollars to dissolve.

 5. Check-In Often

 Keeping in contact with your overseas team keeps engagement high and ensures that operations are running smoothly.
 As a leader in your organization, it’s your responsibility to let your team, both locally and internationally, know that you’re available if they need help.

 Corporate culture is just as important in your global office so keep lines of communication open, be transparent, and celebrate wins.

 The best way to check-in is through pre-scheduled meetings via services like Skype and GoToMeeting.
 Scheduled meetings keep conversations organized and give your employees time to plan and prepare, which leads to increased productivity.

 We’re here to help.
-If you have questions about overseas expansion and want to discuss FSaaS or International PEO, give us a call!
+If you have questions about overseas expansion and want to discuss FSaaS or International PEO (Employer of Record), contact us!